-- (1) For Exchange Visitors traveling to the United States, the recipient must ensure that all USAID-sponsored Exchange Visitors obtain, use, and comply with the terms of the J-1 visa, issued in conjunction with a USAIDissued Certificate of Eligibility for J-1 Visa Status (DS-2019). - (2) For Participants traveling to a third country or within the host country, the recipient must ensure that all Participants obtain, use, and comply with the terms of all applicable immigration, visa and other similar requirements.
+- (1) For Exchange Visitors traveling to the United States, the recipient must ensure that all USAID-sponsored Exchange Visitors obtain, use, and comply with the terms of the J-1 visa, issued in conjunction with a USAID-issued Certificate of Eligibility for J-1 Visa Status (DS-2019). - (2) For Participants traveling to a third country or within the host country, the recipient must ensure that all Participants obtain, use, and comply with the terms of all applicable immigration, visa and other similar requirements. - e.

-- e.
 Language Proficiency: The recipient must verify language proficiency.
 Exchange Visitors must possess sufficient English language proficiency to participate in a U.S.-based activity.
 Participants of third-country or host-country training must be proficient in the language of training at a sufficient level for participation, unless an interpreter has been arranged.
 Language competency can be verified through a variety of means including proficiency assessments of interviews, publications, presentations, education conducted in English, and formal testing. - f.
-Pre-departure Orientation: The recipient must conduct pre-departure orientation for U.S-bound Exchange Visitors and Participants of third-country training programs.
-Pre-departure orientation covers: program objectives; administrative and policy review; cultural aspects; and training/learning methods (see http://pdf.usaid.gov/pdf_docs/PNADT444.pdf). - g.
+Pre-departure Orientation: The recipient must conduct pre-departure orientation for U.S-bound Exchange Visitors and Participants of third-country

+- training programs.
+Pre-departure orientation covers: program objectives; administrative and policy review; cultural aspects; and training/learning methods. - g.
 Conditions of Sponsorship: The recipient must ensure that all Exchange Visitors read and sign the Conditions of Sponsorship for U.S.-Based Activities form (AID 1381-6).
-The recipient must also ensure that all Participants of longterm (six months or longer) third-country training read and sign the form Conditions of Sponsorship for Third-Country Training form (AID 1381-7).
+The recipient must also ensure that all Participants of long-term (six months or longer) third-country training read and sign the form Conditions of Sponsorship for Third-Country Training form (AID 1381-7).
 The recipient must report to the Agreement Officer any known violations by Exchange Visitors of visa or other immigration requirements or conditions. - h.
 Exchange Visitor Security Risk and Fraud Inquiry: Each USAID Mission has an established process for conducting a Security Risk and Fraud Inquiry (SRFI) for Exchange Visitors.
 The recipient must be prepared to assist Missions in conducting the SRFI, if requested.
 However, the recipient's role is contributive, and the Mission is ultimately responsible for conducting the SRFI. - i.
 Fly America: To the extent that participants travel by international air travel, the recipient must comply with the Standard Provision, "International Air Travel and Air Transportation of Property." - j.
 Use of Minority Serving Institutions: For U.S.-based Participant Training, the recipient must, to the maximum extent possible, maintain their use of Historically Black Colleges and Universities (HBCUs) and other Minority Serving Institutions (MSIs), including Hispanic Serving Institutions and Tribal Colleges and Universities, as training or education providers.

-RAA10.
+RAA13.
 INVESTMENT PROMOTION (NOVEMBER 2003)

-APPLICABILITY: The following provision is when gray-area activities or investmentrelated activities are specifically listed as or in milestones.
-When applicable, see ADS 225 (see 225.3.) for more information.
+APPLICABILITY: The following provision is required for grants and cooperative agreements when the program includes gray-area activities or investment-related activities where specific activities are not identified at the time of obligation but could be for investment-related activities, as described in ADS 225 (see 225.3.)